baile320/ctfs/leviathan/README.md

 ## Level 0
-Log in with the username and password `leviathan0` given to us by the prompt.
+We log in with the username and password `leviathan0` given to us by the prompt.

 ## Level 0 to Level 1
 Taking a look around on the server, this CTF seems to be structured similarly to the `bandit` other wargames that have passwords in `/etc/leviathan_pass/<password_file>`.
 Unfortunately, we can't read the `/etc/leviathan_pass/leviathan1` file.